fivemoreminix/WPMTK/README.md

 # For Help With Documentation
 * Hover over our method names and there should be some useful information about what it does and what it requires.
 * To browse our documentation, we release the DLL files with each their own (besides VAMemory.dll) an .xml file.
 The .xml file contains all of the documentation of the library and it's functions.

-# Contact Us
-If you would like to send feedback, report a bug, or for business inquires, please contact us at [sistemiinferno@gmail.com](sistemiinferno@gmail.com).
-Thank you.